 The first year of the pandemic, Friday gluten-free pizza dinners became a comforting salve in our schedule.
 We called it TGIF Friday pizza night…and I’ll let you guess what that extra F stands for.

-The weekly occurrence meant a lot of time to sample different store bought gluten-free pizza crusts, boxed mixes and homemade options, like this gluten-free chickpea pizza crust.
+The weekly occurrence meant a lot of time to find the best gluten-free pizza crusts, boxed mixes and homemade options, like this gluten-free chickpea pizza crust.
 I’ll have to do a separate post with all my favorites.
 But when it came to freeing up necessary freezer space, the “socca” chickpea pizza crust became our favorite go-to.

 All you need is chickpea flour and water, which given the state of our pantry, were always reliable resources.
 The batter comes together in minutes, cooks in just 10 in the oven, and then is ready for all manner of toppings.